Chapter 1 Introductory Statistics in R

 A variance is a numeric descriptor of the variation of a quantity.
 Variances will serve as the foundation for much of what we use in making statistical inferences in this course.
 In fact, a standard method of data analysis for many of the problems we will encounter is known as analysis of variance (shorthanded ANOVA).

 1. The \(n\) sampled measurements vary around their sample mean \(\bar{x}\).
 This is called the sample variance (traditionally denoted \(s^2\)).
-In R, the function is var().
+The formula for \(s^2\) is provided below.
+In R, we compute this with the function var().

-3. \(\bar{x}\) is only a sample estimate of \(\mu\), so we should expect that will vary depending on which \(n\) individual diabetic patients get randomly chosen into our sample (i.e., with a different sample we will calculate a different sample mean).
+3. \(\bar{x}\) is only a sample estimate of \(\mu\), so we should expect that it will vary depending on which \(n\) individual diabetic patients are sampled (i.e., with a different sample we will calculate a different sample mean).
 This is called the variance of \(\bar{x}\), and is denoted \(\sigma_{\bar{x}}^2\).
 This variance, unlike the sample or population variance, describes how sample estimates of \(\mu\) vary around \(\mu\) itself.
 We will need to estimate \(\sigma_{\bar{x}}^2\), since it cannot be determined without a full survey of the population.
 The estimate of \(\sigma_{\bar{x}}^2\) is denoted \(s_{\bar{x}}^2\).

 Some formulas:

-\[\textbf{Sample Variance: } s^2 = \frac{1}{n-1}\sum_{i=1}^n (x_i - \bar{x})^2, \textrm{ for sample size } n\]
+\[\textbf{Sample Variance:}~~~ s^2 = \frac{1}{n-1}\sum_{i=1}^n (x_i - \bar{x})^2, \textrm{ for sample size } n\]

-\[\textbf{Estimated Variance of } \bar{x}: s^2_{\bar{x}} = \frac{s^2}{n}\]
+\[\textbf{Estimated Variance of}~ \bar{x}:~~~ s^2_{\bar{x}} = \frac{s^2}{n}\]

 Three important notes:

-1. The general form of any variance is a sum of squared deviations, divided by a quantity related to the number of independent elements in the sum known as degrees of freedom.
+1. The general form of any variance is a sum of squared deviations, divided by a quantity related to the number of independent elements in the sum known as the degrees of freedom.
 So in general,

-\[\textrm{Variance} = \frac{\textrm{sum of squares}}{\textrm{degrees of freedom}} = \frac{SS}{\textrm{df}}\]
+\[\textrm{Variance} = \frac{\textrm{sum of square deviations}}{\textrm{degrees of freedom}} = \frac{SS}{\textrm{df}}\]

 Standard deviations and standard errors

-\[\textbf{Sample Standard Deviation: } s = \sqrt{s^2} = \sqrt{\frac{1}{n-1}\sum_{i=1}^n (x_i - \bar{x})^2}, \textrm{ for sample size } n\]
+\[\textbf{Sample Standard Deviation:}~~~ s = \sqrt{s^2} = \sqrt{\frac{1}{n-1}\sum_{i=1}^n (x_i - \bar{x})^2}, ~~~\textrm{ for sample size } n\]

-\[\textbf{Standard error of } \bar{x}: s_{\bar{x}} = \sqrt{s^2_{\bar{x}}} = \sqrt{\frac{s^2}{n}} = \frac{s}{\sqrt{n}}\]
+\[\textbf{Standard error of}~ \bar{x}:~~~ s_{\bar{x}} = \sqrt{s^2_{\bar{x}}} = \sqrt{\frac{s^2}{n}} = \frac{s}{\sqrt{n}}\]

 1.6.2 Numeric Summaries in R

-In this class we will be using dplyr for data handling.
-We can pipe (%>%) our data frame into a summarize function to calculate numeric summaries.
+We recommend using dplyr for data handling and summary statistics.
+We can pipe (|>) our data frame into a function to calculate numeric summaries, this function is summarize().

-uadata %>%
+uadata |>

 summarize(across(everything(),